sboday/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/migration_procedures.rst

 This topic provides procedures for updating to the new database and table configuration required by the ``courseware_studentmodulehistory`` change.
-It also includes the optional procedure for for migrating all data from ``courseware_studentmodulehistory`` to ``coursewarehistoryextended_studentmodulehistoryextended``.
+It also includes the optional procedure for migrating all data from ``courseware_studentmodulehistory`` to ``coursewarehistoryextended_studentmodulehistoryextended``.